 INJURED BY DOG ATTORNEYS

 The law in Minnesota holds a dog owner strictly liable for ANY injury caused by his dog.
 The injury does not have to be a dog bite.
 Our dog injury lawyers have represented people who have been injured by a dog.
 For example, pushed over by a dog while entering a house, knocked off their bike by a dog.
 Our lawyers have also had cases of a car accident caused by a dog that got loose and ran onto the highway, and many other situations.

 In one case where a person was injured by a dog, our top MN attorney represented a woman who was pushed down the stairs by a dog at her niece’s house.
 The claim was technically against the niece, but is really against the dog owner’s homeowners insurance.
-Homeowners insurance usually covers injuries caused by the homeowners dog (on or off of the property), and in this case the insurance company ended up paying all the medical bills plus fair compensation to our client for her injuries.
+Homeowners insurance usually covers injuries caused by the homeowners dog (on or off of the property), and in this case the insurance company eventually ended up paying all the medical bills plus fair compensation to our client for her injuries.

 At around 2:00 p.m. our client went back into the house to get her purse, because she had a card in the purse she wanted to give to graduation girl (great-niece).
 By the time our client went into the house to get the card, the niece’s other daughter had arrived at the party and brought her dog with her (a large white dog).
 As the party got more crowded, the dogs were put into the house.
 Unfortunately, the dogs were not locked in a room or in the basement, but instead were allowed to roam freely in the house.